Charter and Bylaws

 Membership

-4.1 Categories: The Society shall be composed of Ordinary members, Associate members, Undergraduate student members and Honorary members.
+4.1 Categories: The Society is composed of Ordinary members, Associate members, Undergraduate student members and Honorary members.

-Ordinary, Associate and Undergraduate student members shall join the Society either as individual members (see Article 4.6), or as en bloc members (see Article 4.7).
+Ordinary, Associate and Undergraduate student members join the Society either as Individual members (see Article 4.6), or as en bloc members (see Article 4.7).

-4.2 Ordinary Membership: An Ordinary member shall be an appropriately qualified professional in research or healthcare, related to the field of respirology.
+4.2 Ordinary Membership: An Ordinary member is an appropriately qualified professional in research or healthcare, related to the field of respirology.

-4.3 Associate Membership: An Associate member shall be an appropriately qualified medical practitioner, scientist or other health professional, or suitably qualified person, who is:
+4.3 Associate Membership: An Associate member is an appropriately qualified medical practitioner, scientist or other health professional, or suitably qualified person, who is:

 1. A trainee or fellow in training, for a postgraduate degree in medicine, nursing or related science.